 An Air Box Controls the Amount of Air Getting Into the Carburetors

 I’m a nerd and enjoy learning the technical explanations behind why things work the way they do, so I’ll try to explain some of these chemical and fluid properties as simply as I can so that everyone can understand why air boxes are superior in function to pod filters.
 It all has to do with stoichiometry and the amount of air flow measured in CFM.
 Let me explain.

 An example I like to use with people is campfires.
-Most of us have had the experience of sitting around a fire at night with family and friends and the fire gets a little low so someone puts on a whole bunch of wood piled right on top of the flames, and that puts the fire out completely.
+Most of us have had the experience of sitting around a fire at night with family and friends and the fire gets a little low.
+Someone puts on a whole bunch of wood piled right on top of the flames which puts the fire out completely.
 That is stoichiometry.
 There has to be a balance of fuel to air in order for the flame to keep burning.

-The same is true for any internal combustion engine on a car or motorcycle.
+The same is true for any internal combustion engine on a motorcycle.
 If you have way too much gas then the spark plug will not be able to light off the gas, or in other words you have “flooded” the engine.
 I’m sure most of you have heard that term, and now you know what it means.
 There is too much gas in the combustion chamber to light off and not enough air.
-See my article here for a tutorial on what to do if your engine is flooded.

 An air box from the factory comes with one or more small openings somewhere in the box that pulls in air from the outside and routes it through small passageways, through an air filter, and into your carburetors.
 These small openings and air filter are important because they decrease the amount of air getting pulled into the carburetors.